Efesencan/BU-Cloud-Computing/README.md

 * Start writing basic API that interacts with the app’s plugin requirements

 ### Release 3 (by week 9):
-* Develop API that determines whether the current environment space is sufficient to run the desired pipeline
+* Draft a mockup/user interaction "dialogue" of the command line application to be built
-* Start developing GUI to show and choose the specs.
+* Start developing command line application that determines whether the current compute resources are sufficient/optimized to run the desired pipeline

 ### Release 4 (by week 11):
-* Develop a basic API for relaying/reporting the possible mismatch of plug-in specifications’ requirement and user’s working environment
+* Finish developing a basic command line application to get a pipeline's pluging and their computer resources
-* Keep working/improving on the UI part
+* Develop cost / speed functions for integration

 ### Release 5 (by week 13):
-* Develop an API that can assign the optimal work space to the application under certain cost functions.
+* Finish the command line application by integrating cost/speed optimization
-* Keep working/improving on the UI part
+* Testing and prep for release

 ### Final Release (by week 15):
 * Deploy and release the product.